exonicde/exonic/README.md

 # exonic

-The program provides a webview, which loads a content from a url of a file.
+The program provides a webview, which loads a content from a url or a file.
+Additionally the webview provides some js-extensions to allow the host system access (see [exonicapi.js](./blob/main/exonicapi.js)).

 ## Prerequirements